-There are times when Covered Individuals wish to celebrate a co-worker's new baby or upcoming wedding.
+There are times when Covered Individuals wish to celebrate a life event, such as a co-worker's new baby or an upcoming wedding.
 In those cases, Covered Individuals should consider the following when giving and receiving gifts between USOPC Team Members.

-- a) Gifts should not be exchanged between any USOPC Team Members who have a superior/subordinate relationship. - i.
-USOPC exempts collaborative gifts within reasonable limits among teams for special occasions from this policy (e.g., a new baby, wedding); however, the organizers of any "pooled resources" gift must make clear that contributions are strictly voluntary. - ii.
-USOPC supervisors may purchase holiday gifts for their teams, but the amount spent should be the same for all team members and the amount should be reasonable. - iii.
-USOPC Team Members who are supervisors should not solicit contributions for a direct report from their other direct reports. - b) For USOPC Team Members who do not have a superior/subordinate relationship, the value of an internal gift should not exceed \$25. - c) Participation in any teamwide gift exchange, such as a "Secret Santa," should be explicitly presented as optional. - d) All internal gifts exchanged between USOPC Team Members should be appropriate for a workplace setting and must comply with all USOPC policies.
+- a) Gifts should not be exchanged between any USOPC Team Members who have a superior/subordinate relationship, except in the following situations: - i.
+Collaborative gifts within reasonable limits among teams for special occasions from this policy (e.g., a new baby, wedding); however, the organizers of any "pooled resources" gift must make clear that contributions are strictly voluntary. - ii.
+Supervisors may purchase holiday gifts for team members, but the amount spent should be the same for all team members and the amount should be reasonable. - iii.
+USOPC Team Members who are supervisors should not solicit contributions for a direct report from their other direct reports. - b) For USOPC Team Members who do not have a superior/subordinate relationship, the value of an internal gift should not exceed \$25.

+- c) Participation in any teamwide gift exchange, such as a "Secret Santa," should be explicitly presented as optional and the value of gifts in the exchange should be reasonable (e.g. \$25). - d) All internal gifts exchanged between USOPC Team Members should be appropriate for a workplace setting and must comply with all USOPC policies.

-This policy does not prohibit the personal exchange of gifts between USOPC Team Members, but USOPC Team Members engaged in personal gift exchanges should not coordinate any element of a gift exchange during work hours or using USOPC resources (e.g., email, Teams chats).
+This policy does not prohibit the exchange of gifts between USOPC Team Members for personal reasons, but USOPC Team Members should not coordinate any element of a gift exchange during work hours or using USOPC resources (e.g., email, Teams chats).

-5. Development Division
+7. Development Division

 The USOPC recognizes that the limits in this policy may restrict the ability of Development Division team members to perform their job functions.
 As a result, the limits outlined in this policy do not apply to the Development Division if the invitation or event is part of normal and reasonable job duties and the event is not lavish or unreasonable.
-For the Development Division, the value or cost of gifts and events must not exceed \$600 per donor or prospect, per year.
+For the Development Division, the value or cost of gifts and events must not exceed \$600 per donor or prospect,4 per year.
 If a single household has more than one donor or prospect, the \$600 limit applies individually to each donor or prospect.
 Gifts should not generally be given to children of donors or prospects.

 From time-to-time the Development Division may wish to invite a donor or prospect to a fundraising event where the proceeds from ticket sales benefit a charitable organization, and the USOPC or USOPF has purchased tickets to the event.
-In those cases, it is appropriate to use the fair market value of the ticket in assessing and tracking the gifting value to the donor or prospect rather than the full amount of the ticket for purposes of this policy.
+In those cases, it may be appropriate to use the fair market value of the ticket in assessing and tracking the gifting value to the donor or prospect rather than the full amount of the ticket for purposes of this policy.